 How GPR data is collected is crucial.
 For high survey detail, it is best to scan on a regular orthogonal grid with scan lines at close centres.
 The spacing of scan lines should take into consideration the level of detail required and the size of the target objects.
 Again, an experienced GPR surveyor will know how best to scan the area to ensure the objectives of the survey will be met.

 Data processing, interpretation and reporting

-GPR data can be interpreted on-site in real-time.
+GPR data can be interpreted on-site in real time.
 This is fine for simple things such as locating reinforcement.
-For more complex surveys, it is far better to process the data and carry out the interpretation off-site, back at the office using specialist software.
+For more complex surveys, it is far better to process the data and carry out the interpretation off-site, back at the office, using specialist software.
 This produces far superior results.

 The key is data interpretation.
 GPR detects changes, but it does not identify their exact nature.
 Certain detected features produce characteristic reflections in the data.
 This helps with their identification.
 Again, experience is the key to accurate interpretation.

 We were asked to undertake a metal detection survey to locate embedded metal pins in a masonry façade.
-No problem; a combination of metal detection and GPR we told him.
-No, said the client.
-He had a full GPR survey carried out by a GPR surveyor using the latest kit and it was totally useless.
+No problem; a combination of metal detection and GPR, we said.
+No, replied the client.
+He had a full GPR survey carried out by a contractor using the latest kit, and the GPR results were totally useless.
 The client insisted: No GPR, just metal detection.

 After a little probing, we found out what had happened.
 The contractor who carried out the survey had hired one of the latest all-in-one GPR systems; it even processed the data on the fly.
 There was nothing wrong with the kit as such, except it had been set up to scan on a grid at fixed centres.
 Unfortunately, there was no correlation between the scan line positions and where the embedded pins were!
 Consequently, the survey failed to detect a single pin.